parandy/crypto-news/README.md

 # Crypto News

+Crypto News is the perfect theme for cryptocurrency based blogs.
+And also suitable for news, newspaper, magazine, publishing, business and any kind of sites.
+It provides multiple ways of monetization and can be used to cover blockchain, BitCoin, AltCoins and any other topic from the cryptocurrency world.

 Crypto News Theme by Coinx Team, https://coinxconverter.com/

 ## Tags
 blog, news, two-columns, custom-background, custom-header, custom-menu, blog, news, featured-image-header, featured-images, flexible-header, custom-colors, full-width-template, sticky-post, threaded-comments, translation-ready, theme-options, one-column, left-sidebar, footer-widgets, right-sidebar, three-columns

-## About Crypto News

-Crypto News is the perfect theme for cryptocurrency based blogs.
-And also suitable for news, newspaper, magazine, publishing, business and any kind of sites.
-It provides multiple ways of monetization and can be used to cover blockchain, BitCoin, AltCoins and any other topic from the cryptocurrency world.

 ## Installation